davekinkead/thesis/README.md

 - Brennan, Jason (2011).
 The Ethics of Voting.
 Princeton Univ Pr.
 - Brennan, Jason (2011).
 The right to a competent electorate.
 Philosophical Quarterly 61 (245):700-724.
 - Buchanan, J. and Tullock, G., 1965, The Calculus of Consent: Logical Foundations of Constitutional Democracy, Ann Arbor, MI: University of Michigan Press.
+- [Burnheim, J. 2006, Is Democracy Possible, Sydney University Press, Sydney][burnheim2006]
 - Condorcet
 - Christiano, T., 1996, The Rule of the Many: Fundamental Issues in Democratic Theory, Boulder, CO: Westview Press.
 - Christiano, T., 2004, “The Authority of Democracy,” Journal of Political Philosophy, Vol. 12, n.
 3 (August): pp. 266-290.
 - Downs, A., 1957, An Economic Theory of Democracy, New York: Harper and Row.
 - Dworkin, R., 2000, Sovereign Virtue: The Theory and Practice of Equality, Cambridge, MA: Harvard University Press.
 - [Dworkin, R. 2006, Is Democracy Possible Here?
 Principles for a New Political Debate.
-Princeton, NJ: Princeton University Press.][dworkin2006]
+Princeton, NJ.
+Princeton University Press.][dworkin2006]
 - Goodin, R., 2003, Reflective Democracy, Oxford: Oxford University Press.
 - Mill, JS.
 1859 On Liberty
 - Rousseau, J.-J., 1762, The Social Contract, trans.
 Charles Frankel, New York: Hafner Publishing Co., 1947.